wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Minimum and maximum of allowed cart items (not to confuse quantities of individual items or products)
 * Turn of quantity input specifically for product types (simple, variable, grouped, etc.)
+* Activate min/max/step settings for individual products (configuration for values available on edit page for simple and variable products)
-* Set minimum and maximum for quantities required or allowed for individual products in the context of product types (simple, variable, variations, etc.)
+* Set minimum and maximum and incremental steps for quantities required or allowed in the context of product types (simple, variable, variations, etc.)

 = Checkout Settings =